Crissium/SilverDict/README.md

 In order to enable the feature of morphology analysis, you need to install the Python package `hunspell` and place the Hunspell dictionaries into `~/.silverdict/hunspell`.

 In order to enable the feature of Chinese conversion, you need to install the Python package `opencc`.

+#### Note about the non pure Python dependencies

+`python-lzo`, `xxhash`, `dsl2html`, `xdxf2html` all have pure Python alternatives, but they are either much slower or not very robust.
+If you are unable to install `python-lzo` or `dsl2html`, no action is needed.
+For `xxhash`, please install the pure Python implementation `ppxxh` instead.
+For `xdxf2html`, install `lxml`, which is not pure Python either, but its binary wheels are available for most platforms.

 ### Local Deployment